express-rate-limit/express-rate-limit/README.md

 ### requestWasSuccessful

 Function that is called when `skipFailedRequests` and/or `skipSuccessfulRequests` are set to `true`.
-Could be useful for manual decision if request was successful based on request/response.
+May be overridden if, for example, a service sends out a 200 status code on errors.

 Defaults to